albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 Note that the static field, `STATIC_FIELD`, is not a property.
 Also, the inner static class, `InnerStaticClass`, is an inner static class and not an inner instance class.

-Upto Java 7, interfaces could not have any functionality.
-Java 8 introduced [default and static methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) to interfaces.
+Up till Java 7, interfaces could not have any functionality.
+Java 8 introduced [default and static methods](https://docs.oracle.com/javase/tutorial/java/IandI/defaultmethods.html) to interfaces, [discussed in more depth in later sections](#what-are-default-and-static-methods).

 ### How can we use interfaces?